My Reading List

 • Computer Organization and Design by Hennesy and Patterson

-• Digital Design and Computer Architecture by Harris
+• Digital Design and Computer Architecture by Harris and Harris

 Distributed Systems